roshangupta7755/Embedded-Innovation-Lab-/Radar System/README.md

 ## 🔗 Connect With Me

-LinkedIn Profile:
+🌐 LinkedIn:
 https://www.linkedin.com/in/roshan-gupta-rg7755

-Future project updates and working demonstrations will also be shared on LinkedIn.
+Future updates and project demonstrations will be shared there.

 ---

-## 📢 LinkedIn Sharing Tags

-#EmbeddedSystems
-#ArduinoProjects
-#IoT
-#EngineeringProjects
-#Innovation
-#BCAProjects

----

 ## ⭐ Support

-If you found this project helpful:
+If you found this project impressive:

-- ⭐ Star the repository
+⭐ Star the repository
-- 🍴 Fork it
+🍴 Fork it
-- 🔗 Share on LinkedIn
+🔗 Share on LinkedIn

 ---

 ## 📜 License

-This project is open-source and available for educational and innovation purposes.
+Open-source for educational and innovation purposes.